 Paper wallets were the original “hardware wallet”.
 Before the above hardware services existed, people would actually print out their login information for safe keeping.
 This functions much the same way, but they don’t come with the benefit of having a pin code.
 It’s also a lot more difficult to retrieve the funds as you will need to first sweep the paper crypto wallet into a client wallet in order to spend it.

 Protecting a cryptocurrency wallet is the owner’s responsibility.
 If you don’t, it’s possible that your funds can be taken and you’ll never get them back.
-You should always protect your private keys, your backups, and your seed phrases.
+You should always protect your private keys, backups and seed phrases.
 Never give them to anyone for any purpose.
 Even if that person says they are a “support” team member, they are lying.

 Nobody should ever ask you for this as it gives them complete access to your wallet.
 Be careful about what applications you download or sites you visit that could contain malicious software that is looking to attack your wallets.